 BP8 In case access to in-house cabling is not included in the unbundled loop it should be granted if applicable under private law.
+10

-10 wholesale products to connect the access point to the MPoP (right side of the ladder of investment).
+SMP operators do not provide suitable wholesale products to connect the access point to the MPoP (right side of the ladder of investment).